-For new freelancers as well as battle-weary ones, this online course will show you everything you need to learn in order to attract clients who are prepared to pay your full fees.
+For new freelancers as well as battle-weary ones, this online resource will show you everything you need to learn in order to attract clients who are prepared to pay your full fees.

 If you are a typical freelancer, you are probably sceptical about whether such a course would be worth your time and the cost.
 We fully understand all that.

-When it comes to freelancing in all its forms, he knows what he’s talking about and cares deeply about the high-quality of this course.
+When it comes to freelancing in all its forms, he knows what he’s talking about and cares deeply about the high-quality of this support.

 He really knows what it is to be you; the insecurity and the stress.
 Not knowing how or where the next jobs will come from, how to negotiate higher fees, when to say ‘no’ and so much more.